Ross Gay

 Gay: I know.
 I know.

 Gay: Well, part of the story, that’s the thing.
 If the news was as invested in talking about how this person was great to that person as it was in talking about how that person was terrible to that person, it would be a radically different experience.
-It would be like, “Oh, OK — we live amongst people.
+It would be like, “Oh, okay — we live amongst people.
 People do many things.”

 [laughter]

 Tippett: Well, it also — our brains are wired to get riveted by something that’s scary, that’s threatening.
 We mobilize around that.
 It’s automatic.
-But I also think that the exercise of the book is to say, “Look how amazing this is.”

 Tippett: “And look how intricate it is.”

-Gay: And intricate and endless and unbelievable.
+Gay: And intricate, and endless, and unbelievable.
 And I also think that there’s a part of our bodies that are wired — and this is a thing that I noticed, that when I would experience something delightful, and sometimes I’d be like, “Oh, that’s wonderful” — so often, I’d be like, “I want to tell you.”
 It is this thing that actually makes me reach out towards someone.

 Tippett: And what you do is, you put vivid language to it; you put beautiful, riveting words to it.
 So there’s a little bit of discipline involved.
 But that shifts it, too, to being more interesting.